Rehoboam

-Biblical background
+Extrabiblical evidence for Judah’s stability under Rehoboam is limited, with indications that the biblical accounts of Rehoboam and Jeroboam may be retrojections.

+Background

 According to the Jewish Encyclopedia, "Solomon's wisdom and power were not sufficient to prevent the rebellion of several of his border cities.
 Damascus under Rezon secured its independence [from] Solomon; and Jeroboam, a superintendent of works, his ambition stirred by the words of the prophet Ahijah, fled to Egypt.
-Thus before the death of Solomon, the apparently unified kingdom of David began to disintegrate.
+Thus, before the death of Solomon, the apparently unified kingdom of David began to disintegrate.
 With Damascus independent and a powerful man of Ephraim, the most prominent of the Ten Tribes, awaiting his opportunity, the future of Solomon's kingdom became dubious".

-According to 1 Kings 11:1-13, Solomon had broken the mandate of the Torah by marrying foreign wives and being influenced by them, worshipping and building shrines to the Moabite and Ammonite gods:
+According to First Book of Kings 11:1–13, Solomon had broken the mandate of the Torah by marrying foreign wives and being influenced by them, worshipping and building shrines to the Moabite and Ammonite gods:

 Rehoboam's mother, Naamah, was an Ammonitess, and thus one of the foreign wives whom Solomon married.
-In the Revised Version she is referred to as "the Ammonitess".
+In the Revised Version of the Bible she is referred to as "the Ammonitess".